ngjunsiang/laymansguide-src/season8/issue101/issue101.md

 Well, a whole bunch of things can go wrong.
 And when they do, the OS throws an error.
 If the app does not have any code to handle that error ... game over, it cannot proceed and it crashes abruptly.

 This is a lot more common than you think, even for experienced programmers, especially when a process that isn’t expected to throw an error actually does it.
-And sometimes it just can’t be helped: when your computer runs out of memory, and an app requests for more memory but doesn’t get it , and it just cant go on without that memory ... it crashes.
+And sometimes it just can’t be helped: when your computer runs out of memory, and an app requests for more memory but doesn’t get it, and it just cant go on without that memory ... it crashes.

 ### Illegal instructions